-The 50WT WSHP units ordered without a factory-installed water flow switch as standard.
-It is recommended to provide field-installed water flow switch or order the unit with factory-installed water flow switch to prevent the compressor from operating without loop flow.
+The 50WC WSHP units ordered without factory-installed water flow switch as standard.
+It is recommended to field install a water flow switch or order the unit with factory-installed water flow switch to prevent the compressor from operating without loop flow.